A Guide to Hiring the Best Criminal Defense Attorney in Michigan For You

-Office or No Office – Surprisingly, many Michigan criminal attorneys do not have an office or simply rent out a conference room or resources inside another firm’s office.
-If a lawyer is successful, he or she will generally have their own office.
+- Office or No Office – Surprisingly, many Michigan criminal attorneys do not have an office or rent a conference room or resources inside another firm’s office.
+If a lawyer is successful, they will generally have their own office.
 Look for the lawyer’s name on the door or exterior of the office.

-- Over 15 years of experience or under – It takes about 15 years of experience for a lawyer to truly master his or her practice.
-A lawyer with less than 15 years of experience is still learning and may not have the expertise, skill, or wisdom necessary to provide the most effective defense.
+- Experience – It takes years of experience for a lawyer to master their practice.
+An inexperienced lawyer will likely not have the talent, skill, or wisdom necessary to provide the most effective defense.

 - Criminal Specialist or Multi-Practice Lawyer.
-For a lawyer to be an expert in any particular field, he or she must be highly specialized.
-If an attorney practices criminal defense in addition to other areas of the law (family law, real estate, immigration, personal injury, etc…), it is time to find a different lawyer.
+For a lawyer to be an expert in any particular field, they must be highly specialized.
+If you are considering an attorney that practices criminal defense in addition to other areas of the law (such as family law, real estate, immigration, personal injury, etc.), it is time to find a different lawyer.

 - Guarantee, promise, or other types of unethical assurances.
-It is unethical for a lawyer to give a guarantee or to promise any particular result.
-A lawyer who promises that you will not be convicted, guarantees that you will not go to jail or assures you of any other specific result is so desperate that he or she is willing to manipulate you into making a misinformed hiring decision.
+It is unethical for a lawyer to guarantee or promise any particular result.
+A lawyer who promises you will not be convicted or go to jail or assures you of any other specific result is so desperate that they are willing to manipulate you into making a misinformed hiring decision.
 This type of lawyer is not to be trusted.

-- National recognition – there are a variety of ratings that you can look to when making a hiring decision.
-A lawyer who has been awarded the distinction of Super Lawyer, AV (preeminent) with Martindale Hubble and 10.0 (superb) with Avvo is usually an excellent indication that a lawyer is recognized for their experience, expertise, and outstanding results.
+- National recognition – there are various ratings that you can look to when making a hiring decision.
+A lawyer awarded the distinction of Super Lawyer, AV (preeminent) with Martindale Hubble, and 10.0 (superb) with Avvo is usually an excellent indication that a lawyer is recognized for their experience and outstanding results.